tetra-code/cse_y2_notes/Q1/ML/week2.md

 - For now ignore **mixture models**: combination of separate gaussian distributions with separate weights
 - With increasing dimensions / # measurements, does Gaussian or histogram need more data? -> histogram

-For histogram ou can have any distribution so as it increases, need more parameters.
+For histogram you can have any distribution so as it increases, need more parameters.

-Gaussian is already a normal distruiont so only need mean and covariacnce matrix.
+Gaussian is already a normal distribution so only need mean and covariance matrix.